 Deferred tax assets are reduced by a valuation allowance when, in management's opinion, it is more likely than not that some portion or all of the deferred tax assets will not be realized.
 The Company considers the scheduled reversal of deferred tax liabilities, projected future taxable income, and tax planning strategies in making this assessment.
 The Company's valuation allowance is based on available evidence, including its current year operating loss, evaluation of positive and negative evidence with respect to certain specific deferred tax assets including evaluation sources of future taxable income to support the realization of the deferred tax assets.
-The Company has established a full valuation allowance on the deferred tax assets as of December 31, 2014 and 2015, and therefore has not recognized any income tax benefit or expense in the periods presented.
+The Company has established a full valuation allowance on the deferred tax assets as of December 31, 2015 and 2016, and therefore has not recognized any income tax benefit or expense in the periods presented.

-ASC 740, Income Taxes, or ASC 740, clarifies the accounting for uncertainty in income taxes recognized in the financial statements.
-ASC 740 provides that a tax benefit from uncertain tax positions may be recognized when it is more-likely-than-not that the position will be sustained upon examination, including resolutions of any related appeals or litigation processes, based on the technical merits of the position.
-Income tax positions must meet a more-likely-than-not recognition threshold to be recognized.
-ASC 740 also provides guidance on measurement, derecognition, classification, interest and penalties, accounting in interim periods, disclosure and transition.
+A tax benefit from uncertain tax positions may be recognized by the Company when it is more-likely-than-not that the position will be sustained upon examination, including resolutions of any related appeals or litigation processes, based on the technical merits of the position.
+Income tax positions must meet a more-likely-than-not recognized.

 The Company recognizes interest and/or penalties related to income tax matters in income tax expense.
-There is no accrual for interest or penalties for income taxes on the balance sheets at December 31, 2014 and 2015, and the Company has not recognized interest and/or penalties in the statements of operations for the years ended December 31, 2014 and 2015.
+There is no accrual for interest or penalties for income taxes on the balance sheets at December 31, 2015 and 2016, and the Company has not recognized interest and/or penalties in the statements of operations and comprehensive loss for the years ended December 31, 2015 and 2016.